mackworth/cTiVo/wiki/Advanced-Topics.md

 As another example, the shortcut ALL to download all recorded shows is implemented with .*\<\<\<ALL SHOWS>>>, so dot-star will matches all series, and it will display as \<\<ALL SHOWS>> in the list.

-# Log Files

-cTiVo stores its main log files at ~/Library/Logs/cTiVo.
-The last four files are kept with up to 10M each.
-They are named with random numbers, so use the creation date to figure out the order.
-These files can be opened in any text editor, or the Console application, which provides a nice filter option.

-As there's an enormous amount of data flowing through cTiVo, we let you control the amount of logs generated by the different parts of the program.
-There are five levels:

-- None: No output generated
-- Normal: General tracking of events
-- Major: Key points in the work flow
-- Detail: Detailed work flow
-- Verbose: Logs of all major data elements

-Go to Advanced Preferences (Option-Cmd-Comma) to set these levels.
-The main objects in the program, at least the ones that generate log information, are:

-- AppDelegate: The main program
-- TivoManager: Holder of the major data items and cross-!TiVo activity
-- TiVo: Communicating with an individual TiVo
-- TiVoShow: A show as stored on a TiVo
-- Download: A request to copy a show to the Mac
-- Format: Which encoder and parameters to use for a download
-- EDL: Edit Decision List (generated by comskip to indicated where commercials begin/end)
-- SRT: Sub Rip Text (subtitle format as generated by ccextractor )
-- iTunes: Communication object with iTunes
-- Task: An individual activity, such as commercialing, or decoding to be monitored
-- TaskChain: A set of Tasks to be executed in parallel
-- Subscription: A request to store all episodes of a series

-In addition, there are the User Interface Components, which log user requests, and

-- MainWindowController
-- ProgramTableView
-- DownloadTableView
-- SubscriptionTableView

-While diagnosing an issue, you probably want to set all components to at least Major, with relevant ones to Detail and the one you're most interested in to Verbose.

-For example, if you're interested in debugging a new encoding format, most of the debug activity you'll be interested in will be in Download, so set that one and Format to Verbose.
-In the event of a failure, this will include the recent entries in the sub-program's (e.g. encoder, comskip etc) log files to help you diagnose the issue.
-Beyond the Normal level, the logs are primarily intended as a guide to which part of the code is being executed, so it's best to read them in conjunction with the source code.
-One string to filter on is "DL Status", which shows the transitions each show makes from one phase to the next.
-To get maximum information about a download, also set Task and TaskChain to Detail or Verbose, although this generates a lot of data.

 # Filename Templates

 By default, cTiVo will save the downloaded files as `SeriesName- EpisodeTitle.ext`; for example, `The Big Bang Theory- The Hofstadter Insufficiency.mp4`.
 However, for some environments, a different filename format might be desired.
 For example, Plex likes to see filenames like `The Big Bang Theory - S07E01 - The Hofstadter Insufficiency.mp4`.